 top of page

-My research appears in Political Behavior, American Politics ResearchAnalyses of Social Issues and Public PolicyPolitical Research Quarterly, Personality and Individual Differences, Political Studies, the Journal of Elections, Public Opinion, and Parties, the International Journal of Public Opinion Research, the Oxford Research Encyclopedia of Politics, the Journal of Political Marketing, and the Canadian Journal of Political Science.
+My research appears in Political Behavior, Politics and Gender, Politics, Groups, and IdentitiesAmerican Politics ResearchAnalyses of Social Issues and Public PolicyPolitical Research QuarterlyPersonality and Individual Differences, Political Studies, the Journal of Women, Politics & Policy, the Journal of Elections, Public Opinion, and Parties, Frontiers in Political Science, Justice System Journal, the International Journal of Public Opinion Research, the Oxford Research Encyclopedia of Politics, the Journal of Political Marketing, and the Canadian Journal of Political Science.
+My book monograph ("Politicking in the Dark: Narcissism, Psychopathy, and Machiavellianism in Contemporary Democratic Politics", with Julie Blais and Scott Pruysers) is currently under contract with the Cambridge Elements in Political Psychology series.

 bottom of page